FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Rivian Automotive, Inc.- RIVN

-CEDARHURST, N.Y., April 6, 2022 /PRNewswire/ -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Rivian Automotive, Inc. (NasdaqGS: RIVN), if they purchased or otherwise acquired the Company's shares between November 10, 2021, and March 10, 2022, inclusive (the "Class Period") and/or pursuant or traceable to its November 2021 initial public stock offering (the "IPO").
-Shareholders have until May 6, 2022to file lead plaintiff applications in the securities class action lawsuit.
+CEDARHURST, N.Y., April 13, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Rivian Automotive, Inc. (NasdaqGS: RIVN), if they purchased or otherwise acquired the Company’s shares between November 10, 2021, and March 10, 2022, inclusive (the “Class Period”) and/or pursuant or traceable to its November 2021 initial public stock offering (the “IPO”).
+Shareholders have until May 6, 2022 to file lead plaintiff applications in the securities class action lawsuit.

 Kuznicki Law PLLC is committed to ensuring that companies adhere to responsible business practices and engage in good corporate citizenship.
 The firm seeks recovery on behalf of investors who incurred losses when false and/or misleading statements or the omission of material information by a Company lead to artificial inflation of the Company's stock.
 Attorney advertising.
 Prior results do not guarantee similar outcomes.